 Well before the merger with Barclays, the British Government makes it clear that the clearing banks should be computerised in time for decimalisation on “D-Day” 15 February 1971.
 Martins is already researching long distance data transmission in the mid 1960s, and experiments successfully with the processing of the work of several Liverpool Branches at the LONDON Computer Centre, using the transmission of data down GPO telephone lines.
 With a large concentration of branches in the North of England, Martins chooses to develop a site at Wythenshawe, Manchester to provide a computer centre that can handle the traffic of data being transmitted to and from these branches.
 Martins chooses Wythenshawe as it meets the requirements of the availability of GPO telephone lines, adequate labour resources and good road communications.
 The plans have to be put on hold pending the merger, but Barclays, faced with having to revise its own computerisation methods once it takes over so many Northern branches, revisits Martins’ original plans and revises them to develop a much larger centre on the same site.
 The centre will be the receiving point for all input to the Branch Accounting Program by branches all over England, Wales the Channel islands and Isle of man.
 Thus Wythenshawe opens in November 1971, and goes on to serve the needs of Barclays’ computer operations for several decades; Barclays’ Gloucester Computer Centre handles a proportion of the work, and both centres are capable of taking over from each other in the case of major faults.
 Sadly as computer centre technology becomes less labour intensive, Wythenshawe is eventually closed in the 1990s.

-Wythenshawe Computer Centre – open for business November 1971
+Wythenshawe Computer Centre opens for business in November 1971 - Image © Barclays

 The familiar strains of “Hello, Wythenshawe” will be fondly remembered by many Barclays staff, especially those of us still trying to process the day’s work at 8pm because the computer centre had ground to a halt.
 Even as late as 1985, some Barclays branch staff were faced with turning computer engineer, having to manually switch the branch telephone lines from “four wire” to “two wire “ working.
 Surprisingly the two wire option usually did the trick and work disappeared quickly up the line to Wythenshawe.
 In the days before the call centre threatened to execute staff who did not answer the phone within two rings, is was quite normal to phone Wythenshawe and sit with a plate of sandwiches, waiting for an answer.
 The call itself could take anything up to an hour, as the always friendly staff helped you with your problem.
 Such happy days, now gone forever along with branch machine rooms and the staff who worked there…